 Shopping options are just as diverse with the city’s many one-of-a-kind gift stores and boutiques.
 Hub City Bookshop and Press is the best place to find a new read from a local or regional author, while The Local Hiker offers an assortment of outdoor gear from hiking boots to sleeping bags.
 Be sure to stop by Blue Moon Specialty Foods and browse the shelves of enticing handmade spices, sauces, pies and seasonings.

 In the evening, you'll want to explore some of the city’s local dining establishments.
 For casual cuisine, try one of Chef William Cribb's three eateries—Willy Taco, the Fr8yard open-air biergarten or Cribbs Kitchen.
 Enjoy local, cuisine-driven fine dining at The Kennedy.
-Renato in Centro and Gerhard’s Cafe are upscale European dining staples in the city and make for great romantic dinners.
+Gerhard’s Cafe is an upscale European dining staple in the city and is perfect for romantic dinners.

 No visit to Spartanburg would be complete without a visit to one of the city's classic drive-ins, among them The Beacon Drive-In and Sugar-n-Spice, both storied Spartanburg diners known for their heaping portions of classic American fare.

-Don’t miss one of Spartanburg’s hidden gems to finish off your dining experience.
-Cakehead Bake Shop offers some of the best desserts in town with dozens of made-from-scratch cakes, tortes, pies and cupcakes.
-If you’re looking for local libations, try Motte and Sons Bootlegging Co., the city’s first micro-distillery and a family-run outlet for local whiskey, brandy, rum and vodka.
+Don’t miss one of Spartanburg’s hidden gems to finish off your dining experience: Motte and Sons Bootlegging Co., the city’s first micro-distillery and a family-run outlet for local whiskey, brandy, rum and vodka.